 You’ve seen the awesome char marks you get when you order a steak from a nice steakhouse.
 You can find steak perfection at home without the expensive restaurant prices.
-Achieve the perfect sear by using the “Reverse Sear” grilling method.
+Achieve the perfect sear on your steak by using the “Reverse Sear” grilling method.

 The Reverse Sear is achieved by first creating two zones on your grill for indirect and direct cooking.
 You want the grill to be in the 400-degree range overall, with the coals on the direct side hot enough to get good sear marks.